THE MPN HEROES® RECOGNITION PROGRAM

 - Organization or institution dedicated to improving MPN care and support

-The 2015 MPN Heroes will be recognized at the MPN Heroes Celebration Event, hosted by CURE Media Group.
-The event will take place on December 4, 2015 in Orlando, Florida.
+The 2017 MPN Heroes Celebration Event, hosted by CURE Media Group, will take place in Atlanta, GA, on December 8, 2017.

 MPN Heroes is a program sponsored by Incyte Corporation and CURE magazine.

 The MPN Heroes program recognizes dedication to individuals and the MPN community.
 Individuals or organizations can be nominated in one of two categories.
-Recipients will be selected by the steering committee’s review of nominations for recognition.
-In Category A, up to four recognition plaques will be given to chosen recipients, and in Category B, up to four monetary donations to nonprofit organizations and societies will be given as designated by the four recipients recognized in this category.
+Recipients will be selected by a judging panel's review of nominations for recognition.
+In Category A, up to four recognition plaques will be given to chosen recipients, and in Category B, up to four monetary donations to nonprofit organizations and societies will be given in recognition of the four recipients recognized in this category.
+Incyte will make monetary donations to select non-profit 501(c)(3), US-based organizations or societies that improve the lives of individuals with MPNs.

 Criteria for nominations in either category are as follows: